 Period: All year round except Mondays, 1st Jan and 25th Dec

 Book now: Info@florencecustomtours.com

 N.B.
-The church of Santa Croce is closed on Sunday mornings.
+The Church of Santa Croce is closed on Sunday morning

 The tour begins with a visit to Santa Croce church “Pantheon of Italian Glories”, where Michelangelo Buonarroti, Galileo Galilei and Machiavelli are buried.

 We then reach Piazza della Signoria which is dominated by the imposing Palazzo della Signoria and here we find some of the city’s finest sculpture.
 Then we pass by the impressive Galleria degli Uffizi on our way to the Arno river and the Ponte Vecchio.